willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ### Sync data from your WFM system to Shifts

 Use Shifts Graph APIs to read schedule data from your WFM system and write the data to Shifts.

 For example, to add a shift to Shifts, use the [Create shift](/graph/api/schedule-post-shifts?view=graph-rest-1.0) API.

-See the [Graph API v1.0 reference for Shifts APIs](/graph/api/resources/shift?view=graph-rest-1.0).
-They're listed under **Shift management**.
+See the [Microsoft Graph API v1.0 reference](/graph/api/resources/shift?view=graph-rest-1.0) and [Microsoft Graph API beta reference](/graph/api/resources/shift?view=graph-rest-beta) reference for Shifts APIs, which are listed under **Shift management**.

 #### Graph API permissions